-Winter is here, and is a tough time of year for many.
-The days are long and cold, and weather extremes can not only strike at a moment’s notice, but they can bring treacherous and dangerous conditions.
-Farmers’ Almanac to the rescue!
-You count on us to help make your life easier so we compiled a list of 20 of our very best winter life hacks and advice to get you through the toughest (and longest) season of the year.
+Winter is a tough time of year for many.
+The days are long and cold.
+Weather extremes can not only strike at a moment’s notice, but they can bring treacherous and dangerous conditions.
+However, the Farmers’ Almanac is here to help make your life easier.
+We have compiled a list of 20 winter life hacks and advice to assist you in navigating through this challenging and lengthy season.

 20 Best Winter Life Hacks